Community Action Scheme

 While our members stay involved throughout the programme, other partners may join in the delivery of certain programmes in line with identified problems or issues.

 We work across the county and provide resources to target particular areas and problems.
 We use enforcement powers to encourage owners, occupiers and landlords to take responsibility for their neighbourhood and their properties.

-We normally deliver an eight to ten week rolling programme, moving around the county and focusing on a certain community each time.
+We normally deliver an 11 week rolling programme, moving around the county and focusing on a certain community each time.
 This breaks down into:

-- 2 weeks of identifying issues and planning priorities
+- two weeks of identifying issues and planning priorities

 When moved on to another area, any new issues are then dealt with by the existing services in the area.
 This unique project model, working alongside the community to improve local conditions, means that the impact of the Community Action Scheme continues beyond the project period, with residents experiencing longer-term benefits.

 Information from those involved with the community informs the main priorities chosen by residents during a residents' engagement event at the start of the CAT programme.
-We then focus on these during our four to six weeks of action.
+We then focus on these during our weeks of action.

 In partnership with

 - Municipal Journal 2013 Achievement Awards - Commended